machinekeepslearning/pycustomnets/README.md

 This project is also a package which can be downloaded through pip (It doesn't work yet, will be fixed soon maybe)

-Right now this project has:
+Right now this project has
 Activation functions
   - Leaky Relu ("lrelu")
   - Relu ("relu")